DemoDiffusion: One-Shot Human Imitation using pre-trained Diffusion Policy: Introduction

 \section{Introduction}

 How do we build robot manipulation systems that can be readily deployed in unstructured human environments?
 One possible answer is to learn `generalist' policies that are capable of accomplishing any generic task (specified via some description \eg language or image goal) in any environment.
 Indeed, there is a general optimism about this paradigm, reflected in several ongoing efforts to collect large-scale demonstration datasets to train such policies.
-While these efforts have led to impressive results in the form of unified policies capable of performing diverse tasks~\cite{pi0,rt2,bcz, openvla, rt1}, these policies still struggle to perform meaningfully when deployed zero-shot to novel environments or asked to perform unseen tasks.
+While these efforts have produced unified policies capable of diverse tasks~\cite{pi0,rt2,bcz, openvla, rt1}, these policies still struggle to perform meaningfully when deployed zero-shot to novel environments or asked to perform unseen tasks.
 Deployment thus often requires additional fine-tuning using task-and-scene-specific robot demonstrations~\cite{pi0}, but this is a non-trivial overhead as collecting robot demonstrations in the real world can be time-consuming and beyond the expertise of an average user.
 In this work, we propose an alternate deployment mechanism -- leveraging a pre-trained generalist policy to perform a task via imitating a single \emph{human} demonstration.